CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 |  Variables             |    Definition                              |    DataType             |
 | :--------------------   | :---------------------------------------- | :-------------------- |
-deade (target variable) | The decade the song was FIRST listed on the Billboard Top 100 | object original              | The contents of scraped song lyrics      | object more_clean*           | The lyric contents cleaned with prep_data function     | object unique_words*         | The unique words in each more_clean document            | object
+decade (target variable) | The decade the song was FIRST listed on the Billboard Top 100 | object original              | The contents of scraped song lyrics      | object more_clean*           | The lyric contents cleaned with prep_data function     | object unique_words*         | The unique words in each more_clean document            | object